MapleStory DS is an action RPG developed and published by Nexon Corporation for the Nintendo DS platform.

 Later, in February 2010, the game was announced to be released on April 15th, 2010 in Korea.
 Apparently, there will no longer be any delays as Nexon Corporation and Nintendo of Korea have revealed a large amount of new media (commercials, screens, interviews...) concerning the game recently.
 This date is the exact same date the Nintendo DSi will be launched in Korea.

-No plans to release MapleStory DS have been announced in any other region thus far.
+No plans to release MapleStory DS have been announced in any other region after the Japanese one.

 MapleStory DS will not be an MMORPG in any way.
 In an interview from December 2009, it has been said by the manager of international business development at Nexon (Stephen Lee) that the game's focus is on single player, with limited multiplayer functionality.
 MapleStory DS will not support WiFi.